 We've already looked at target demographics and markets; in the context of subject and niche, but there are other things you have to take in consideration too.

-You need to figure out, what the people buying your products are like; and what else is there available for them to buy.
+For Example: You need to figure out, what the people buying your products are like; and what else is there available for them to buy.

+So if you're selling an e-book on "Making Money Online", you will largely be selling to: Entrepreneurs, Marketers, Startup Businesses, etc..

 This is a very good audience; because they have disposable income and are generally impulsive buyers.